taosdata/taos-connector-node/README.md

 We welcome the submission of [GitHub Issue](https://github.com/taosdata/taos-connector-node/issues/new?template=Blank+issue).
 When submitting, please provide the following information:

-- Problem description, is it necessary to present it
+- Problem description, is it necessary to present it.
-- Nodejs version
+- Nodejs version.
-- @tdengine/websocket version
+- @tdengine/websocket version.
-- Connection parameters (no username or password required)
+- Connection parameters (no username or password required).
-- TDengine Server Version
+- TDengine Server Version.

 ## 8. Submitting PRs